jvelilla/ReactWebPackEWF/Readme.md

 }
 ```

-### Configure WebPack output path for the bundled file
+### Configure the WebPack output path for the bundled file
 We now need to configure webpack to create a final bundle.
 We need to provide the name and location where it will be generated.
 This is done using the [output](https://webpack.js.org/concepts/output/) key.